cvs-health/testaro/README.md

 If you use a batch, Testaro writes one report per host into the `reports` directory.
 Testaro also returns a list of the names of the files containing the reports.

-## Files

-Under some conditions Testaro writes temporary files into the `temp` directory:
-- image files from screenshots made in the `motion` test
-- temporary files required by some tests

 ## Execution

 Testaro is executed with a statement in this format: